cstrawberry/predictive-universe/docs/paper/appendices/appendix_n_prediction_relativity.md

 ## N.1 Master Principle: The PCE Potential

 The foundational dynamical principle of the Predictive Universe (PU) framework is the minimization of the **PCE Potential**, $V$.
 This is a functional that quantifies the net resource cost rate of a given MPU network configuration, balancing the costs of operation and interaction against the benefits of predictive accuracy.
 The system's evolution is governed by a stochastic process that seeks the global minimum of this potential.
-For a single MPU $i$ interacting with its local environment, its contribution to the global potential is derived from the structure of $V$ as defined in the PU framework [PU Framework, Appendix D, Def.
+For a single MPU $i$ interacting with its local environment, its contribution to the global potential is derived from the structure of $V$ as defined in the PU framework [Appendix D, Def.
 D.1]:

 $$
 V_i = \underbrace{V_{op}(i)}_{\text{Operational Cost}} + \underbrace{V_{prop}(i)}_{\text{Propagation Cost}} - \underbrace{V_{benefit}(i)}_{\text{Predictive Benefit}}